leucos/ansible-tuto/step-13/README.md

     COMMIT

-I won't delve into the details of the rules, but it can be noticed that we already have some Jinja directives in the template : we can choose whether we are going to log dropped packets or not by setting `firewall_log_drops` to yes or no. This variable is a good candidate to be in our `vars/main.yml`.
+I won't delve into the details of the rules, but it can be noticed that we already have some Jinja directives in the template: we can choose whether we are going to log dropped packets or not by setting `firewall_log_drops` to yes or no. This variable is a good candidate to be in our `vars/main.yml`.